 Simply put, “Cusper” is a term that references a person born on the cusp of two different generations.
 Why refer to them as “friendly ghosts?”
 Well, Cuspers can sometimes feel like they don’t have a part in the generational conversation.
 Because they share values and traits with the two generations they’re sandwiched between, they incorrectly believe that the topic of generations doesn’t apply to them.

 A Baby Boomer/Generation X Cusper born in 1965 may not have strong memories of the Vietnam War and it’s effect on the nation, but they were affected by such events as the oil embargo and Watergate.

-A Generation X/Millennial Cusper born in 1979 may in fact remember a time before their family home had a microwave, but had an email account by the time they reached college.
+A Generation X/Millennial Cusper born in 1979 may, in fact, remember a time before their family home had a microwave, but they had an email account by the time they reached college.

 As a result, we have a segment of the population that isn’t quite sure where they “fit.”